qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 Sounds good, but as similarity learning is not as common as classification, it might be a bit inconvenient to fine-tune a model with traditional tools.
 For this reason we will use [Quaterion](https://github.com/qdrant/quaterion) - a framework for fine-tuning similarity learning models.
-Let's see how you can train models with it
+Let's see how we can train models with it

-First, we create our project and call it `faq`.
+First, create our project and call it `faq`.

 > All project dependencies, utils scripts not covered in the tutorial can be found in the
 > [repository](https://github.com/qdrant/demo-cloud-faq/tree/tutorial).